3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/Your_Current_Macro_Files.md

 # Note's on Your Current Macro File Handling

-Be sure to comment out & NOT delete your current START & END PRINT Macros just yet!
+Be sure to comment out your current START & END PRINT Macros &/or macro set & NOT delete them just yet!
+You dont want any Levelling (Z-Tilt or QGL) macros other calibration sets running.

 The best way to do this is to comment out the old macro file include command in your `printer.cfg` by placing a hash in front of the command.
 ```